elephantrobotics/myStudio3.0_docs/1-blockly/README.md

 <img src="..\resources\1-blockly\images\myblockly界面.jpg" />

-**blockly** is a completely visual modular programming software and a graphical programming language.
+**blockly** is a completely visual modular programming software and can be used for graphical programming.

-**blockly** is similar in functionality and design to MIT's children's programming language Scratch.
+**blockly** is similar in functionality and design to MIT's children's programming tool Scratch.

 When using **blockly**, users can build code logic by dragging modules.
 The process is like building blocks.